Digital workflow page

 How do you get a digital passport photo?

 You start with a clear source image, prepare it for digital submission, and check that the final file looks right before adding any code or print step.
+If the route still feels unclear, compare where to get a digital passport photo before you pay.

 Do I need a code to get a digital passport photo?